 - Do Gorillas Eat Humans?

 - Does Gorilla Eat Other Gorillas?

 What Do Gorillas Eat?

-- Gorilla diet directly depends on two factors namely the habitat where they live in and the time of the year.
+- Gorillas’ diet directly depends on their habitat and the time of the year.

 - Occansionally gorillas consume small animals too in food scarce such as rodents, snails, weaver ants, caterpillars, termites, and lizards.

 - Gorillas tend to favor plants of ginger and arrowroot families.

 - Gorillas’ favorite plants are Galium, thistles, nettles, and celery.